 "She's as nutty as I am," he says.Shelly laughs, "I picked up a dead horned toad and brought him home.”
 She nods to Ron, and adds, “and he was so happy.
 He gave me Tourmaline crystals for Christmas."

 - Ron Ratkevich’s home collection of ancient skulls.

-"I learned just about everything about rocks from you," she adds, nodding at him.
-True love.
+"I learned just about everything about rocks from you," she adds.
 (When I leave later Shelly hands me a parting gift—a petrified turd.)

 The mummy's perched against a wall in the living room.
 It's death-faced, decrepit in a half-open wooden sarcophagus, complete with hieroglyphics.
 Never saw a pharaoh mummy before, except in photos—it's at once frightening and fascinating.

 - Ron Ratkevich and the living-room Pharaoh.